 Cannon's Point Preserve

 Cannon's Point Preserve has some of the last intact maritime forest on St. Simons Island and is rich in cultural and natural history.
-The peninsula has over six miles of salt marsh, tidal creek and river shore line that provide habitat for wildlife such as oysters, birds, fish, manatee and shell fish.
+The peninsula has over six miles of salt marsh, tidal creek and river shore line that provide habitat for wildlife such as oysters, birds, fish, and manatee.
 Shell middens dating back to 2500 BCE are on the site, as are the remains of the large plantation home and slave quarters built by John Couper in the 1800s.

-Cannon’s Point Preserve also offers many recreational and educational experiences.
+CPP also offers many recreational and educational experiences.
 You can:

 - Go for a nature hike

 - See historic ruins

 - Go birding

 - Find a quiet spot and have a picnic

 - Launch a canoe, paddleboard, or kayak from the non-motorized boat launch